lifelong-robotic-vision/openloris-scene-tools/benchmark/README.md

     1560000084.282809258 0.000445 0.001231 -0.009124 0.000734 0.000177 0.000004 1.000000
     ...

-If your SLAM system supports ROS, you may use `openloris_test_ros.py` to help do the testing and save the results.
+If your SLAM system supports ROS, you may use [`openloris_test_ros.py`](https://github.com/lifelong-robotic-vision/openloris-scene-tools/blob/master/benchmark/openloris_test_ros.py) to help do the testing and save the results.
+(Config your data path in test.yaml and run `python openloris_test_ros.py -f test.yaml')

 ### Usage